LukaStein/Datamining_09/JavaWrapper/README.md

 By verifying the prediction option the right reader method can be called i.e. that prepares and returns either supervised data or unsupervised data for the classifying step.

-If option training or test is chosen the model and data is passed to class ClassifyData for classification.
-Also, when option accuracy is given alongside training, the data and the predictions are passed to class ClassifierAccuracy, a confusion matrix and summary are made.
+If option labeled or test is chosen the model and data is passed to class ClassifyData for classification.
+Also, when option accuracy is given alongside labeled, the data and the predictions are passed to class ClassifierAccuracy, a confusion matrix and summary are made.
 At the end the predictions are formatted for prettier output.